lapwinglabs/bare-auth/Readme.md

   variables below.
 You can also extend the server by requiring it directly.

-  You'll probably want to use the client-side libraries that accompany the server side component for a seamless experience.
+  You'll probably want to use the client-side libraries that accompany the server-side component for a seamless experience.
 You can find the client-side libraries for each provider below.

 ## Usage